-2. Played a pivotal role in the Gunpowder Plot
+2. It played a pivotal role in the Gunpowder Plot of 1605

-N. Hingley & Sons Ltd was a large scale chain and anchor manufacturing works originally based in Cradley, but moved to Netherton around 1852.
+N. Hingley & Sons Ltd was a large-scale chain and anchor manufacturing work based in Cradley but moved to Netherton around 1852.

 In 1911, they made the anchor for the Titanic.
 It was towed to the train station by 20 shire horses.

-The trilobite ‘Calymene blumenbachii’ was found so often by the quarry men in the 19th-century that it became known as the ‘Dudley Bug’ or ‘Dudley Locust’.
+The trilobite ‘Calymene blumenbachii’ was often found by the quarrymen in the 19th century it became known as the ‘Dudley Bug’ or ‘Dudley Locust’.

-5. Home to a set of rare Modernist buildings
+5. It’s home to a set of rare Modernist buildings

-Dudley Zoo sees hundred of thousands of visitors every year.
-Next time you go to see the giraffes, take another look at the set of Modernist buildings so rare they’ve achieved World Monuments Fund status.
+Dudley Zoo sees hundreds of thousands of visitors every year.
+Next time you visit the giraffes, take another look at the set of Modernist buildings so rare they’ve achieved World Monuments Fund status.

 This complex survives as the only collection of interrelated Tecton designs in Britain and one of few remaining throughout Europe.

-6. Fueled the introduction of the first minimum wage
+6. It fueled the introduction of the first minimum wage

-In 1910 the women chainmakers were amongst the most poorly paid workers in Britain.
+In 1910 the women chain makers were amongst Britain’s most poorly paid workers.

 The Workers’ Institute was built to commemorate the women’s struggle.
 It served as a trade union headquarters, community education and social centre.

-8. King Charles II travelled through during the English Civil War
+8. King Charles II travelled through it during the English Civil War

 King Charles II made stops across the West Midlands, Shropshire and Staffordshire during his time on the run after the Battle of Worcester in 1651.